 Most of the guesthouses started to close down around 15th November.

-I meet a few tourists that were traveling southbound up to 27 November, but I didn’t meet a single another tourist that was traveling North towards China after 20th November.
+I meet a few tourists that were travelling southbound up to 27 November, but I didn’t meet a single another tourist that was travelling North towards China after 20th November.

 The only ATMs are in northern Pakistan is in Gilgit, but they are often empty.
 So you are better off bringing enough cash for southern Pakistan.
 You can find money exchange in both Karimabad and Sost.